KaiAragaki/gplate/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-These sections can have sections as well.
-KAINOTE(Easier to understand example here)
+These sections can have sections of their own, just by layering one `gp_sec` on the other.

 ``` r
 gp(rows = 16, cols = 24) |>